-Other systems for patient safety at the national level The General Directorate of Quality and Healthcare coordinates specific actions such as a national survey in quality perception and a national survey in hand hygiene in accordance with the multimodal strategy form the world health organization.
+Standardized education/training programs for patient safety Standardized education/training programs are provided by NCQA and TPJ.
+Medical equipment/ device certification that is taken into account patient safety/ human factors concerns We hope this is being done by the manufacturers but have no proof to provide.
+Financial incentives for hospitals to support introducing electronic medical records All Polish hospitals are expected to introduce E-records by the end of 2018.
+Efforts to standardize the way of sharing patient information across different facilities There are the efforts at the annual quality conference, organized by NCQA since 1995.
+Efforts to provide emotional support for the staff involved in adverse events The efforts have just been initiated in a national project on adverse events, with 28 hospitals involved.
+Other systems for patient safety at the national level The other systems for patient safety include partnership with WHO on the basis of Biennial Collaborative Agreement and consist of adapting and introducing the systems of hand hygiene, surgical checklist, medication reconciliation and education in patient safety.
 Portugal Periodic measurement The Ministry of Health (Directorate-General of Health) also measures patient satisfaction every two years and the hospitals also do it according to the National Strategy for Quality in Health.
 Hospitals are required to measure patient safety culture since 2013 (Guideline no 25/2013) and according to the 1st Strategic Goal of the National Plan for Patient Safety.
 Periodic self-inspections for patient safety in each hospital According to the National Plan for Patient Safety, the National Guidelines and the Ministerial Order no 3635/2013.
 Standardized education/training programs for patient safety The Minister of Health approved training programs on Patient Safety.
-Efforts to standardize the way of sharing patient information across different facilities Ministerial Order no 2783/2013 and National Guideline no 01/2017.
+Efforts to standardize the way of sharing patient information across different facilities Ministerial Order no 2783/2013 and National Guideline no01/2017.
 Safety standards for nursing homes or retirement homes These units participate in HALT - Healthcare-associated infections in long-term care facilities study developed by ECDC and the national guidelines of the multimodal strategy for Infection Control also apply to these units.
 Other systems for patient safety at the national level The Ministry of Health published "The National Plan for Patients' Safety 2015-2020 (Order n° 1400-A/2015)" to establish 9 national patient safety strategic goals.
 For each strategic goal, there are national guidelines with national indicators.
 Furthermore, the Ministry of Health also issued Order n°5739/2015 publishing the national indicators for quality monitoring (including Safety).
-The national program "Health education, literacy and self-care" was created by ministerial order n° 3618-A/2016.
-In 2017, this program was merged with the program: "Prevention and Management of Chronic Illness" and a new program was created: "Health Literacy and Integration of Care" (ministerial order n° 6429/2017).
+The national program "Health education, literacy and self-care" was created by ministerial order no 3618-A/2016.
+In 2017, this program was merged with the program: "Prevention and Management of Chronic Illness" and a new program was created: "Health Literacy and Integration of Care" (ministerial order no 6429/2017).
 Slovakia Periodic measurement The Ministry of Health requires state hospitals to measure patient satisfaction voluntarily.
 Investigation of in-hospital deaths If the bereaved families agree, yes.